Last updated on May 17, 2023 by Wandering our World

 On the island nation of Malta, they are re-energizing their cities with contemporary architecture, but also work hard to preserve their past.

 The Knights of Saint John built the capital of Valletta in the 16th century in a grid-like system.
 Its early Baroque façades are dazzling, and historic attractions include the ancient St John’s Co-Cathedral, Teatru Manoel, and Grandmaster’s Palace.

-Peppering the landscape are Megalithic Temples which are 5 – 6,000 years old!
-Discover the Tarxien temple complex in the south of Malta or travel across to Ggantija on Gozo to see structures built before the pyramids of Egypt.
+Discover the Tarxien temple complex in the south of Malta or travel across to Ggantija on Gozo to see structures that were built before the pyramids of Egypt.

 Finally, the Hal Saflieni Hypogeum is an ancient burial ground which allows visitors to travel back in time to 4,000 B.C.

 When it comes to ancient history, Malta is hard to beat.